Kingxukai/linux/Documentation/driver-api/media/v4l2-device.rst

 		return err;
 	}

-Sometimes you need to keep a running counter of the device instance.
+Sometimes you need to keep a running counter of the woke device instance.
 This is commonly used to map a device instance to an index of a module option array.

 The recommended approach is as follows: